- Prep time

 - 2 sprigs mint

 Use a vegetable peeler to peel the zest of 2 oranges into a 2-quart sauce pot.
 Add milk, cream and ½ cup sugar.
-Bring to a simmer and remove from heat to steep.
+Bring to a simmer then remove from heat to steep.

-While the cream mixture is steeping, juice the blood oranges (reserving 2) to yield 1½ cups plus 4 tablespoons of juice.
-Add 1½ cups of juice and remaining 4 teaspoons of sugar to a sauce pot, and reduce until there is ⅓ cup of liquid remaining.
+While the cream mixture is steeping, juice 8 blood oranges to yield 1½ cups plus 4 tablespoons of juice.
+Add 1½ cups of juice and remaining sugar to a sauce pot and reduce until there is ⅓ cup of liquid remaining.
 Remove from heat and chill.